-Regardless of the online software you are using for tracking your tasks, you may find yourself juggling an overwhelming number of tasks.
+Regardless of what online software you are using as a task tracking system, you may find yourself juggling an overwhelming number of tasks.
 Fortunately, a little organization can go a long way.
 In this example, we use our online task tracking software, Intervals, to manage and track tasks by grouping them into a milestone, pictured below.

 Tracking how much task time is left on a milestone

 The most valuable benefit of grouping tasks into a milestone is the estimated time versus actual time tracked on the tasks.
 Intervals allows you to estimate how much time each task should require.
 The milestone sums the individual task estimates and compares them to the actual time tracked on the tasks.

 One look at the milestone and you will know if there is enough time remaining to complete all of the tasks.
 If your milestone has more time remaining than the number of days left will allow, you’ve got a problem.
 Grouping tasks into a milestone and tracking time against them will reveal timing problems sooner, rather than later.

 Grouping tasks into a milestone is a good way to reduce the number of tasks being managed at once.
 The ability to filter the list of tasks within the milestone helps you concentrate your efforts even more.

 Focus only on the tasks that are ready for client review, or the tasks that are in need of assistance.
 Task status tells you what needs to happen next, making this filtered view ideal for planning out your daily to-do list.

 Tracking the percentage of tasks completed on a milestone

 A milestone is considered completed once all of its tasks have been closed.
 A quick glance at this progress bar tells you how far along the milestone has come, and how much farther it still h as to go.